Justices toss decision in media mogul's discrimination case

 Comcast, which is based in Philadelphia, said in a statement it was pleased with the justices' decision.

 Allen's lawyer had said previously he would go forward with the case no matter what the Supreme Court decided Allen needed to show.
+In a statement Monday, Allen called the ruling "harmful to the civil rights of millions of Americans."

 Allen's Los Angeles-based Entertainment Studios has several television networks including Cars.tv, Comedy.tv, Pets.tv, Recipe.tv and JusticeCentral.tv.
 Allen also owns The Weather Channel and a movie distribution company.